Rakshith-SS/nvim-configs/README.md

 ## Plugins Used

-Awesome plugins used in my workflow, that I am thankful for.
+Awesome plugins used in my workflow, for which I am thankful for.

 + [Nerd Tree](https://github.com/preservim/nerdtree) - File Explorer
 + [Git Gutter](https://github.com/airblade/vim-gitgutter) - Show diff status of a git file